CLUSTER statement to redefine storage and parallelism characteristics of a cluster.

 Specify the schema containing the cluster.
 If you omit

-schema, Oracle Database assumes the cluster is in your own schema.
+schema, then Oracle Database assumes the cluster is in your own schema.

 Specify the name of the cluster to be altered.